Categories: Technology

 It’s easy to see how FedEx could get confused.
 The past few months have seen a flurry of overlapping restrictions on Huawei, often for conflicting reasons.

 The company has been quietly blacklisted by US carriers for some time, but is now explicitly banned from US networks and from partnering with US tech companies.
-None of that explicitly bars a UK national shipping a duly purchased phone to the US.
+None of that explicitly bars a UK national from shipping a duly purchased phone to the US.

 But as often happens when corporations enforce law, FedEx seems to be using company policy to stay as far away from the issue as possible.

 The frustrating thing about this is that there isn’t any clear purpose to it.
-None of the executive orders against Huawei have been aimed at making it harder to ship phones into the US.
+None of the executive orders against Huawei has been aimed at making it harder to ship phones into the US.

 With no US carrier supporting the company, it’s already hard to get a Huawei phone onto a US network, so an executive order closing that loophole wouldn’t be worth the trouble.

-And for most of the actions so far, the justification has either been avoiding network vulnerabilities (i.e. Huawei cell towers in US networks) or avoiding technology transfer (i.e. US technology in Huawei phones).
+And for most of the actions so far, the justification has either been avoiding network vulnerabilities (i.e., Huawei cell towers in US networks) or avoiding technology transfer (i.e., US technology in Huawei phones).
 But neither of those quite applies here.

 As a result, the logic of blocking the shipment of an individual phone is hard to follow.
 If you did want to start selling Huawei phones in the US, shipping individual units would be a pretty bad way to do it.